 Editor’s note: This post was last updated on 2 November 2023 to update the list of React text editors, ensuring that every tool is still actively maintained.

-Whether you’re building a content management system, a blog platform, or any other application requiring users to create and format text, a rich text editor can be an essential component.
+Whether you’re building a content management system, a blog platform, or any other application that requires users to create and format text, a rich text editor is an essential component.
 In 2023, there are many text editor options available, but it can be challenging to know which one to choose.

 In this article, we’ll look at some of the best text editors for React, discussing their features, pros, and cons, to help you make an informed decision about which one to use for your next project.
-Before we dive into what the best React editor is, let’s look at what a rich text editor is and the difference between HTML text editors and rich text editors.
+But before we dive into what the best React editor is, we’ll look at the distinctions between HTML text editors, rich text editors, and WYSIWYG editors.

 This article assumes the reader has a working knowledge of React.
 You don’t have to be an expert, but you need to be able to understand React code.

+Rich text editors like WYSIWYG are commonly used in web development, email marketing tools, content management systems, and other applications where nontechnical users need to easily create or modify content.
 Think of a popular blogging platform like WordPress or Hashnode.
-The interface where you write your content for your blog, that’s a rich text editor.
+The interface where you write your content for your blog is a rich text editor.

 Now let’s dive into the best rich text editors for React in no particular order.

-TinyMCE is by far the best rich text editor for React in 2023.
+TinyMCE is by far the best rich text editor for React.
 It provides a user-friendly interface that resembles a standard Word processor, and it can be easily integrated into any web application.

 The best part of TinyMCE is that it supports plugins, which can be used to add functionality to the editor, such as spell-checking and file management.
 All of its core features are free, too.

 Quill is a popular, open source rich text editor that’s used by small companies and Fortune 500 companies alike.
 That’s because Quill has a simple UI that allows users to easily format text and add rich media content, and it also provides a wide range of formatting options including text color, font size, and alignment.